Myanmar Coup: Facts, FAQ and How to Help

 How can I help children and their families impacted by the Myanmar coup?

-Your donation today to the Myanmar Crisis Children's Relief Fund can help help children and families in Myanmar who are suffering.
+Your donation today to the Children's Emergency Fund can help help children and families in Myanmar and around the world who are suffering.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.